-My son found them much easier to hold and use than a Wii Remote, although the included wrist straps are still advised if a game involves swinging them around.
+My son found them much easier to hold and use than a Wii Remote, although the included wrist straps are still advised as a Games involves swinging them around.

 He's also pretty excited that the controller can be used with his growing collection of Amiibo.

-The Nintendo Switch can also be linked to play games on the TV.
+The Nintendo Switch can also be linked to games to play on TV.